 Conclusion

-There is of course much that was left unsaid in this guide, and frankly is not something that can be taught through a guide.
+There is, of course, much that was left unsaid in this guide, and frankly is not something that can be taught through a guide.
 Entrepreneurs will have to answer a lot of questions themselves while trying to figure out how to start a hotel business.
 Things like the logistics of actually having a hotel built, for example, are pointless to discuss, given the varying range of laws and regulations in every state and locale.